ACTS Consultancy provides international development

 Social inclusion is about enabling all to be equally incorporated into the compact between citizen and state, irrespective of diversity based on ethnicity, caste, location, sex, disability, religion, age or any other identity markers.
 It means addressing discrimination and inequity in access to rights, assets and services as well as inequality in outcomes, such as health, education, or labour and consumer markets.
 It involves political and administrative change in legislation and practice, in public and private behaviours and institutional norms, and affirmative action to redress cumulative and inter-generational disadvantages.

 The south Asia tsunami just before New Year 2005 resulted in an unprecedented global response.
 On the coast of south-east Inida the response varied from replacing old unseaworthy trawlers owned by the elite to replacing coastal outboard powered fishing boats and kutamarans for poorer fisher-folk, but neglected the poorest Dalit (Scheduled Caste) and Adivasi (Scheduled Tribe), some of whom lost their lives or all their possessions.
 With over 1,000 civil society organisations involved in the local response, much of the effort reinforced pre-existing inequalities, supported by failure to analyse social relations and by organisational culture and staffing that reflected social inequalities.
 Dennis Pain worked with leading NGO activists to develop a new approach to Social Equity Auditing, with a view to participatory monitoring of all response in terms of governance, decision-making and beneficiaries and making this available for all future disaster responses as well as development programming.
-The resulting methodology and training and advocacy for its use is led by Praxis as Social Equity Watch.
+The resulting methodology and training and advocacy for its use is led by Praxis as

 From 2002, Dennis Pain initiated the design for a DFID International-NGO Partnership Agreement working through key UK-based international NGOs and their networks to reach the poorest communities and address a wide range of social exclusion in terms of Dalits and Adivasis, gender, children, disability and those with multiple vulnerabilities reinforcing several domains of exclusion.
 This was backed by building relationships with leadership of excluded groups, recognising the political economy of exclusion.
 This work was built on initial rigorous analysis of the processes and results of social exclusion and the resulting poor social indicators of Dalits, Adivasis and Muslims across India and was part of a wider transformation of development analysis and design of programmes that would have impact on those with the poorest outcomes, working with government and civil society and other development partners.
-Some of this work is described in Christian Aid’s November 2010 submission to the UK Parliament.
+Some of this work is described in

 Social exclusion is in many places a driver of conflict.
 In Rwanda, Dennis Pain articulated an approach to creating an environment in which reconciliation becomes possible.
 Besides poverty reduction in all its aspects, this required inclusion of the poor, particularly Hutu agriculturalists, in government planning and implementation of its poverty reduction strategy.
 Dennis Pain brought together a team that could enable not only participatory assessment of poverty, but also inclusion in analysing policy priorities and local programming.
 More recent work in Liberia is addressing similar issues, promoting inclusion and use of community-based monitoring and triangulation of data as one part of designing programmes that are accountable and responsive to local need in remote low-density communities where access to services is minimal.
 Turning centralised supply-driven services into demand-responsive flexible services that produce equality of outcomes require good political economy analysis of the incentives operating in each country and community.
 Policy for such change must be backed by good analysis of inequity.